> Management of Pain Related to the Treatment of Breast Cancer

 Pain is not the same for everyone.
 People who have similar therapy can react differently, with some feeling more pain than others.
 Some people feel pain is simply a part of treatment and they should be strong and endure it.
 However, even mild pain can interfere with daily life and make other side effects, such as fatigue, seem worse.

 Pain is usually easier to treat when you first have it.
 Waiting until pain is severe before seeking relief can make it harder to control and require more medication.
-Sometimes treatment plans can be changed to reduce painful side effects, so you should tell your provider about any pain you are feeling.
+Sometimes treatment plans can be changed to reduce painful side effects, so it’s important to tell your provider about any pain you are feeling.

 Pain related to surgery